The Physics of Fast Radio Bursts: FRB phenomenology

 First, both rFRB 20121102A \citep{chatterjee17,marcote17} and rFRB 20190520B \citep{niu22} are found to be associated with a point-like persistent radio source (PRS).
 Incidently, these two sources are also active repeaters with relatively large RMs.
 It is suspected that all repeaters may have an associated synchrotron-emitting PRS (either a supernova remnant, a magnetar wind nebula, or a mini-AGN) but only the ones with a dense and highly magnetized environment (so a large RM) could be detectable \citep{yang20b,yang22}.

 Second, the Galactic FRB 20200428 \citep{CHIME-SGR,STARE2-SGR} detected from the magnetar SGR J1935+2154 was associated with a contemporary hard X-ray burst \citep{HXMT-SGR,Integral-SGR,Konus-SGR,AGILE-SGR}.
 Searches for X-ray/$\gamma$-ray emission in association with cosmological FRBs have been carried out for multiple sources with null results \citep[e.g.][]{zhangzhang17,yangyh19,cunningham19,guidorzi20,piro21,laha22a,laha22b,xuh22}.
 The non-detection is expected since the predicted X-ray flux is below the sensitivity threshold of the detectors for cosmological FRBs even if the X-ray-to-radio luminosity ratio is the same as FRB 20200428.
 It is worth noting that there was a stringent optical upper limit (Z-equivalent 17.9 mag in a 60-s exposure) during the prompt epoch of FRB 20200428 \citep{lin20}.
 Since the prompt optical flux is very low even for the Galactic FRB, the chance of detecting a prompt optical counterpart for cosmological FRBs is slim.
+Recent searches have set up more upper limits in the optical band for some nearby FRBs before, during and after the bursts \citep{niino22,hiramatsu22}.
+The non-detection is consistent with the expectation that the optical counterparts of FRBs are faint \citep[e.g.][]{yang19}.

-Searches for FRBs following some GRBs or superluminous supernovae have been carried out but with null results \citep{men19,law19}.
-Searches for progenitor explosions prior to some FRBs have been also carried out, with some candidates reported \citep{wangxg20,lil22}.
+Searches for FRBs following some GRBs or superluminous supernovae in the timescale of years have been carried out but with null results \citep{men19,law19}.
+Searches for progenitor explosions years prior to some FRBs have been also carried out, with some candidates reported \citep{wangxg20,lil22}.

 Searches for gravitational waves (GWs) temporarily coincident with CHIME FRBs have been carried out, which led to tight upper limits on the GW fluxes \cite{LIGO-FRB22,wangnitz22}.
 The null results imply at most ${\cal O} (0.01)\% - {\cal O} (1)\%$ of FRBs are associated with compact binary coalescences (CBCs), which is consistent with the much higher rate density of FRBs than CBCs.
 Allowing a time difference between FRBs and GW events, a potential association pair between the NS-NS merger event GW190425 and a bright CHIME burst FRB 20190425A, with the FRB delayed by 2.5 hours with respect to the GW event, has been suggested \cite{moroianu22}.
 Its candidate host galaxy and the FRB environment are consistent with those expected for an NS-NS merger \cite{panther23}.